Social Security Disability Medical Records Request for Claims image

 How Does SSA Obtain Medical Records?

 When you submit your application for disability benefits, the Social Security Administration will request medical records from all the healthcare providers you have listed.
-You must provide their complete contact information and sign medical release forms authorizing your providers to share your records with the SSA.
+You must provide their complete contact information.
+Also, you should sign medical release forms authorizing your providers to share your records with the SSA.

 Sometimes, the SSA may also request that you undergo a consultative examination (CE) with a doctor of their choosing at their expense.
 This examination aims to gather additional information about your disabling conditions.
 Attending this exam is important, as failing to do so could result in the denial of your claim.